 The Piano Mill

 Nestled in the forest at Willson’s Downfall, near Stanthorpe, The Piano Mill is a unique architectural feature, homage to the musical history of outback Australia, and an outrageous musical instrument all in one.
-A square structure clad in copper, it's designed by architect Bruce Wolfe (managing director, Conrad Gargett) and is purpose-built to house sixteen pianos - eight on the first level and eight on the mezzanine.
+A square structure clad in copper, it's designed by architect Bruce Wolfe (Conrad Gargett) and is purpose-built to house sixteen pianos - eight on the first level and eight on the mezzanine.
 The walls consist of large-scale louvers, which can be opened and shut to alter the Mill's acoustic.

 Sixteen pianos have been sourced from the Brisbane, Stanthorpe, Warwick and Toowoomba areas.
 Many are quite serviceable, and even reasonably in tune, while a few are more dilapidated, with wonky keys and bung notes.
 Wolfe's concept is that the pianos be kept in the original, "found" state, to evoke the weathered sound of the outback.